garysweaver/autolog.js/README.md

 Submit a pull request if you'd like to clean it up, extend it, fix it, make it available to npm/node, bower, etc.

+*** Under Development ***

+Note: please submit any issues you have, hopefully with a corresponding PR.
+This library is still under development and may not work properly.

 ### Usage

 To turn on: